douguet/LEA3D/README.md

 Retrieve and unzip LEA3D repository in your desired folder.
 See below for running the program **lea3d**.
 The directory containing executables is called lea3d-main.

-## Linux

-Install:

-1. Python3.7 and numpy
-2. Open3D version 0.12.0 (more information at [http://www.open3d.org/docs/release/getting_started.html](http://www.open3d.org/docs/release/getting_started.html))

-(Optional) Install additional packages for visualization with PyMOL:

-3. PyMOL (a molecular viewer; more information at [https://pymolwiki.org](https://pymolwiki.org))

-Retrieve and unzip SENSAAS-PY repository.
-The directory containing executables is called sensaas-py-main.

-## MacOS

-	Not tested

-## Run Sensaas
+## Run LEA3D
-To align a Source molecule on a Target molecule, the syntax is:

-	sensaas.py sdf molecule-target.sdf sdf molecule-source.sdf slog.txt optim

-Example:

-	sensaas.py sdf examples/IMATINIB.sdf sdf examples/IMATINIB_mv.sdf slog.txt optim

-You may have to run the script as follows:

-	python sensaas.py sdf examples/IMATINIB.sdf sdf examples/IMATINIB_mv.sdf slog.txt optim

-Don't worry if you get the following warning from Open3D: "*Open3D WARNING KDTreeFlann::SetRawData Failed due to no data.*".
-It is observed with conda on 	windows.

-## Visualization

-You can use any molecular viewer.
-For instance, you can use PyMOL if installed (see optional packages) to load the Target and the aligned Source(s):

-after aligning IMATINIB_mv.sdf on IMATINIB.sdf using sensaas.py:

-	pymol examples/IMATINIB.sdf Source_tran.sdf

-or after executing meta-sensaas.py with several molecules:

-	pymol examples/IMATINIB.sdf bestsensaas.sdf catsensaas.sdf

-or after the post-processing:

-	pymol examples/IMATINIB.sdf ordered-catsensaas.sdf

-or after executing meta-sensaas.py with the repeat option (State 1 is Target and State 2 is the aligned Source):
+Create a folder "Project", copy examples from the folder "examples" and launch conda

+ 	conda activate lea3d

+**1. Use lea3d to generate 3 molecules using the combination of legos**

+	perl ../lea3d-main/MAIN -v ligand-aspirin.in list_mol_sulfapyridine-aspirin_venetoclax

+ To visualize the three generated molecules:

+ 	pymol mol_1.sdf mol_2.sdf mol3.sdf

+**2. Use lea3d to design molecules using some aspirin molecular properties**

+Here, the file ligand-aspirin.func is read (its name is indicated in file ligand-aspirin.in).
+It contains 4 properties to evaluate (number of atoms, molecular weight, fsp3 value and 2 chemical functions (ester + acid)).

+	perl ../lea3d-main/MAIN ligand-aspirin.in

+ To visualize the best candidate of each generation:

-	pymol examples/VALSARTAN.sdf sensaas-1.sdf
+ 	pymol VISU/list.sdf

 ## Licenses
-SENSAAS code is released under [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)
+LEA3D code is released under [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)

 ## Copyright
-Copyright (c) 2018-2021, CNRS, Inserm, Université Côte d'Azur, Dominique Douguet and Frédéric Payan, All rights reserved.
+Copyright (c) 2018-2021, CNRS, Inserm, Université Côte d'Azur, Dominique Douguet, All rights reserved.

 ## Reference
 [Douguet D. and Payan F., SenSaaS: Shape-based Alignment by Registration of Colored Point-based Surfaces, *Molecular Informatics*, **2020**, 8, 2000081](https://onlinelibrary.wiley.com/doi/full/10.1002/minf.202000081). doi: 10.1002/minf.202000081